 The Jesuit Records of 1670-1672 allude to them as the Huron Islands.
 Different records of the time indicate them as the Noquet Islands, named after the little band of Ojibwa that lived in the space.

 This space of what is currently called Big Bay de Noc, just as on Washington Island for a period.
-Jonathan Carver, who ventured to every part of the space in the late eighteenth century, called them, essentially, the Islands of the Grand Traverse.
+Jonathan Carver, who ventured to every part of the space in the late eighteenth century, called them the Islands of the Grand Traverse.

 In July 1816, Col. John Miller posted another fortification at the head of Green Bay to be called Fort Howard.

-Three boats and one sloop cruised from Mackinac were sloop Amelia and the yachts Wayne, Mink, and Washington.
-The last one was the biggest and lead of the fleet, just as purportedly, the biggest vessel on the lakes.
-Abandoning the fleet on the way, the yacht Washington got secured in Washington Harbor to hang tight for the others.
+Three boats and one sloop cruised from Mackinac sloop Amelia and the yachts Wayne, Mink, and Washington.
+The last one was the fleet’s biggest lead, just as purportedly, the biggest vessel on the lakes.

-After that, both Potawatomi Islands and Potawatomi Island before long dropped out of use.
+After that, both Potawatomi Islands and Coquet Island dropped out of use before long.
 The line between Wisconsin and Michigan was initially characterized as “the most normal boat channel” into Green Bay from Lake Michigan.

 Gulping down shots of Angostura Bitters is a normal practice.
-Washington Island’s populace gulps down the largest number of bitter drinks amongst all the other places in the world.
+Washington Island’s populace gulps down the largest number of bitter drinks among all the other places in the world.

 - Washington Island has the Midwest locale’s biggest lavender farm.